Warsaw School (history of ideas)

+History

 Members of the group had institutional ties with the PAN Institute of Philosophy and Sociology and the Department of History of Modern Philosophy of the University of Warsaw headed by Baczko and Kołakowski.
 Critical of orthodox Marxism and the policies of the Polish United Workers Party (which they both were members of), Baczko and Kołakowski became inconvenient figures for the Polish authorities.
 On 21 October 1966, Kołakowski and Krzysztof Pomian gave formal speeches at a debate at the Faculty of History of the University of Warsaw where they openly criticised the ten-year rule of the Gomułka cabinet for incompetence, restrictions placed on freedom of speech, and the absence of democratic institutions in Poland.
 Pomian and Kołakowski were immediately expelled from the Communist party, followed by Baczko in 1968.
 The Warsaw School fully disintegrated in the wake of the March 1968 political crisis.
 Members of the group were involved in supporting students affected by reprisals in the aftermath of the riots, and many emigrated to escape persecution.